petrvanblokland/DesignDesignSpace/Program2018.md

 ### How to deal with customers?
 (1 day)
 #### April 26 (Online, 11 places left) &#36;150

 Use cases, models, simulations, sketching and presentation techniques are the subject of this 1 day workshop how to deal best with customers.
-Students are offered to thing about planning in relation to what they charge for their design.
-The workshop does address the difference between cost and investment, leasure and learning, with special attention on the success of failure.
+Students are offered to think about planning in relation to what they charge for their design.
+The workshop addresses the difference between cost and investment, leisure and learning, with special attention on the success of failure.

 ---
 <a name="python-scripting-for-graphic-designers"></a>
 ### Python scripting for graphic designers (4 weeks)
 #### May 7 - June 4 (Online, 9 places left) &#36;1.900

 During this 4 week course, graphic designers learn from scratch how to script micro and macro tasks, during their design process.
-In a series of short specific assignments, if possible closely related to their daily tasks, the designers learn to recognize design patterns that can be automated, breaking them down into existing functions and ones that need to be developed.
+In a series of short specific assignments, if possible, closely related to their daily tasks, the designers learn to recognize design patterns that can be automated, breaking them down into existing functions and ones that need to be developed.

-The study will address Python syntax, specifics of scripting for (type)design, planning, testing, basics of UI/UX design, usage of GIT, PageBot scripts and the specifics of output formats such as documents for print and online usage.
+The study will address Python syntax, specifics of scripting for (type)design, planning, testing, basics of UI/UX design, usage of GIT, PageBot scripts and the specifics of output formats, such as documents for print and online usage.
 During the study, students will build their own QA-knowledge base in the form of scripts that test the current status of their designs and output files.

-Special emphasis is on how to design the process to write software for designers.
-This aspect makes the project of 4 weeks into a real study, different from online courses “Python scripting”.
+Special emphasis is on how to design the process of writing software for designers.
+This aspect turns the project of 4 weeks into a real study, different from online courses “Python scripting”.

 *The online workshop builds up from an intensive mixture of personal hangouts, group hangouts, code and document sharing through GitHub, live online presentations by teachers and students, presentations through documents and movies.*

-*Each study concludes with an online presentation hangout to all participants and guests and results that can be made public will remain visible through the website of the project.*
+*Each study concludes with an online presentation hangout for all participants and guests and results that can be made public and will remain visible through the website of the project.*

 ---
 <a name="typelab-typographics"></a>
 ### TypeLab
 #### June 14-16 (On location during Typographics New York, 3 days) Free for participants of Typographics

-The TypeLab at Typographics 2018 will host a series of hands-on work­shops, demos, inter­views, and experiments, June 14–16.
+The TypeLab at Typographics 2018 will host a series of hands-on work­shops, demos, inter­views and experiments, June 14–16.
 Keeping with its alternative roots, the TypeLab is a space for informal events to complement the main schedule of the Typographics conference – like a multi-day typographic hackathon.

 ---